Raheemrana/ToDoList/README.md

 Nodes JS (Express JS) along SQLite3 database on the backend

-It does all the required things as asked in the assignment and also follows the given UI but I missed doing 2 things 1- delete task 2- edit task Other than this I have given time on authentication from both sides, the smooth working of showing and creating new tasks and CRUD operations on database
+It does all the required things as asked in the assignment and also follows the given UI but I missed doing 2 things
+Other than this I have given time on authentication from both sides, the smooth working of showing and creating new tasks and CRUD operations on database